Gaussian Whittle-Mat\'ern fields on metric graphs: Whittle--Mat ern fields on compact metric graphs

 \section{Whittle--Mat\'ern fields on compact metric graphs}

 Let $\kappa^2>0$ and define the differential operator

 The operator induces a symmetric and continuous bilinear form

-which is coercive with coercivity constant $\min(1,\kappa)$ \citep{Arioli2017FEM}.
-Furthermore, it is clear that the operator is densely defined and positive definite and since the metric graph is compact, and $L$ has a discrete spectrum, where each eigenvalue has finite multiplicity \citep[][Chapter 3]{Berkolaiko2013}.
+which is coercive with coercivity constant $\min(1,\kappa)$ \cite{Arioli2017FEM}.
+Furthermore, it is clear, from our discussion in subsection \ref{subsec:quantumgraphs} together with \eqref{eq:bilinearform}, that the operator is densely defined and positive definite.
+Since the metric graph is compact, $L$ has a discrete spectrum, where each eigenvalue has finite multiplicity \cite[][Chapter 3]{Berkolaiko2013}.
 Clearly, the operator $L$ diagonalizes with respect to the eigenfunctions of $\Delta_{\Gamma}$, and it has eigenvalues $\{ \lambda_i\}_{i\in\mathbb{N}} = \{\kappa^2 + \hat{\lambda}_i\}_{i\in\mathbb{N}}$.
-In order to define the Whittle--Mat\'ern fields, we introduce the fractional operator $L^\beta$ in the spectral sense as follows \citep[see also][]{BKK2020}.
+In order to define the Whittle--Mat\'ern fields, we introduce the fractional operator $L^{\nicefrac{\alpha}{2}}, \alpha>0$, in the spectral sense as follows \cite[see also][]{BKK2020}.
 Define the Hilbert space

-with inner product $(\phi,\psi)_{2\beta} := (L^\beta\phi, L^\beta \psi)_{L_2(\Gamma)}$ and induced norm $\|\phi\|_{2\beta} = \|L^\beta \phi\|_{L_2(\Gamma)}$.
-Here, the action of $L^\beta : \mathcal{D}(L^\beta) \rightarrow L_2(\Gamma)$ is defined by
+with inner product $(\phi,\psi)_{\alpha} := (L^{\nicefrac{\alpha}{2}}\phi, L^{\nicefrac{\alpha}{2}} \psi)_{L_2(\Gamma)}$ and induced norm $\|\phi\|_{\alpha} = \|L^{\nicefrac{\alpha}{2}} \phi\|_{L_2(\Gamma)}$.
+Here, the action of $L^{\nicefrac{\alpha}{2}} : \mathcal{D}(L^{\nicefrac{\alpha}{2}}) \rightarrow L_2(\Gamma)$ is defined by